yowainwright/developer-ci-benefits/docs/README.md

 Each doc/item will be presented in the talk.

-**items:** with the context of a repository, each file is an "item" containing text describing particular subjects of _Developer CI Benefits_.
-Each doc/item will be viewed as a "slide" for the talk.
+**items:** each doc file is an "item" containing text describing particular subjects of the _Developer CI Benefits_ talk.
+Each doc/item is a "slide" in the talk.

 ## Bulleted Items/Documents 🔫